geo-mac/Rioxx-development/model/rioxx-schema-examples.md

 Each example uses real data, taken from a number of UK repositories, including Glasgow ([Enlighten](http://eprints.gla.ac.uk/)), Strathcyde ([Strathprints](https://strathprints.strath.ac.uk/)), and Imperial ([Spiral](https://spiral.imperial.ac.uk/)).
 The examples straddle typical use cases.
 These include the following most common anticipated use cases:

-* **Use case #1:** Local repository makes AAM deposit, in line with RRS conditions (i.e. under CC-BY and without embargo), and exposes a PID for this deposit in `dc:identifier` . `dc:relation` communicates actionable content, alongwith other essential attributes.
+* **Use case #1:** Local repository makes AAM deposit, in line with rights retention strategy (RRS) conditions (i.e. under CC-BY and without embargo), and exposes a PID for this deposit in `dc:identifier` . `dc:relation` communicates actionable content, along with other essential attributes.
 * **Use case #2:** Local repository makes Gold VoR deposit because an AAM deposit is unnecessary.
 Local repository handle is exposed in `dc:identifier` and actionable content is communicated in `dc:relation`, along with essential attributes (including PID minted by publisher of Gold VoR).

 All examples offer variations of other associative relations via `dc:relation`, such as relations to datasets, software, other expressions of the resource (e.g. preprint, AAM, VoR, etc.).